 What about housing for LIC students?
 Are room and board provided?

-Shared student housing will be provided at no cost to the student.
+Shared student housing will be provided at HHHN LIC Site at no cost to the student.

 What if I change my mind?
 Can I opt out of the LIC program after I've started?